terrycojones/daudin/README.md

 falling back onto external programs in `$PATH` when it encounters a non-keyword).

-Derek said he thinks the shell really sucks.
-He asked two really strong questions.
+Derek said he thinks the shell and having to use one in the first place really sucks.
+He asked two questions, illustrating his strong objections:

 1. First, he asked why we have to program the shell in this archaic painful language when we use a completely different language to get our "real"